plumdog/download-executable/README.md

 example, when downloading a potentially large file over a potentially slow network connection.

-Note that this takes precedence over `messagerBuiltin`.
+Note that this takes precedence over `messageHandlerBuiltin`.

 Note that `FetchExecutableMessage` is exported and has the form:
 ```typescript